A company that is associated with another through partial ownership, shared control or other such relationships.

 In effect, the equivalent of a cheque written by a financial institution that is drawn on itself.

 Deposits that are eligible for insurance under the CDIC Act.
-Eligible deposits are: savings and chequing accounts; term deposits, such as Guaranteed Investment Certificates (GICs); money orders; drafts; certified drafts and cheques.
+Eligible deposits must be with a CDIC member institution and include: savings and chequing accounts; term deposits, such as Guaranteed Investment Certificates (GICs); money orders; drafts; certified drafts and cheques.
 Not all deposits are eligible; for example, foreign currency deposits and

 investments in mortgages, stocks and mutual funds are not covered by CDIC.